 What is gynecomastia?

-Gynecomastia is very common - more than half of all boys develop the condition during puberty, and it normally disappears as they grow older.
+Gynecomastia is very common — more than half of all boys develop the condition during puberty, and it normally disappears as they grow older.
 About 1 in 3 older men will develop it.
+However, if gynecomastia is causing you a lot of embarrassment, it can be treated with medicines or plastic surgery.

 Gynaecomastia can also be caused by medicines that affect hormones.
 These include anabolic steroids, heart medicines, antibiotics, chemotherapy medicines and some medicines used to treat depression, high blood pressure, stomach ulcers and prostate cancer.
 Marijuana and alcohol can also cause enlarged breast tissue.